gramineproject/graphene/README.md

          fs.mount.DIRNAME.uri = file:PATH_IN_GRAPHENE
          ```
      * If there are memory or thread errors, increase ```sgx.enclave_size``` or ```sgx.thread_num``` in the manifest.
-     * You can add an entire directory to trusted/allowed files by typing file:directory with no slash at the end.
+     * You can add an entire directory to trusted/allowed files by typing "`file:directory`" with no slash at the end.
      * Trusted children will need to have their own signatures and tokens.
 This requires creating a manifest for those files as well, and they will also need to be added to the Makefile.
      * Arguments can be passed normally after the .manifest in terminal.

 ## 3. HOW TO DEBUG AND HANDLE ERRORS
-***THE MOST IMPORTANT THING WHEN DEBUGGING:***
-If you add or remove any files, symbolic links, manifests, executable, etc. you must first restart graphene.
-(For example, if you added your own custom script to test in LibOS/shim/test/apps/python you will need to restart graphene.
-If you get very frustrated on an error message try this, as chances are it will help isolate the issue.
+If you add or remove any files, symbolic links, manifests, executable, etc. you must first restart Graphene.
+(For example, if you added your own custom script to test in LibOS/shim/test/apps/python you will need to restart Graphene.

  ### How to restart/re-build Graphene:
-    1) cd into graphene root
+    1) cd into Graphene root
     2) run `make SGX=1 clean`
     3) run `make && make SGX=1 && make SGX_RUN=1`

- ### Issues You May Encounter in building graphene
+ ### Issues You May Encounter in building Graphene
-    1)  Aesmd.service issues (not loaded/not running).
+    1)  sesmd service issues (not loaded/not running).
         - Most likely your issue lies with your setup of the SGX SDK/PSW.
 Make sure you are following all of the steps for setting up the SGX SDK correctly and retry.
-    2) Cannot find "libelf-dev" packages even though they are already downloaded
-        - Run `sudo apt-get update && apt-get install libelf-dev`
-    3) Issue when running the sample code in hardware mode
+    2) Issue when running the sample code in hardware mode
         - Most likely you did not set SGX to enabled in your BIOS.
 If you cannot find this option, your system's processor likely doesn't support SGX
-    4) Error in Intel SGX driver compatibility
+    3) Error in Intel SGX driver compatibility
         - Make sure when you run `./load.sh` you input `2.1` as the Driver Version and you downloaded and installed the Intel SGX Driver (branch sgx2).
 Ensure your path is correct as well otherwise compatibility issues will occur.
-You may need to wipe your graphene directory and restart if you entered the wrong version already.
+You may need to wipe your Graphene directory and restart if you entered the wrong version already.
-    5) Cannot find "enclave-key.pem"
+    4) Cannot find "enclave-key.pem"
-        - When you created the openssl key, it created the .pem file in the graphene root directory.
+        - When you created the openssl key, it created the .pem file in the Graphene root directory.
 You need to put it in the  "signer" folder: `graphene/Pal/src/host/Linux-SGX/signer/enclave-key.pem`
-    6) Cannot open device `/dev/isgx.
+    5) Cannot open device `/dev/isgx.
 Please make sure the Intel SGX kernel module is loaded.`
         - cd and run this command: `/graphene/Pal/src/host/Linux-SGX/sgx-driver$ ./load.sh`
-    7) `isgx.ko' not found
+    6) `isgx.ko' not found
         - run this command: `graphene/Pal/src/host/Linux-SGX/sgx-driver/linux-sgx-driver$ sudo insmod isgx.ko`
-    8) `isgx.ko' not loaded
+    7) `isgx.ko' not loaded
         - This is an issue with SGX driver compatibility.
 You will need to delete your Graphene directory and re-install part 1.
 Don't forget to specify 2.1 as the driver version`isgx.ko' not found
         - run this command: `graphene/Pal/src/host/Linux-SGX/sgx-driver/linux-sgx-driver$ sudo insmod isgx.ko`